Writing is my passion. I have an undying thirst and quest in the field of writing. Some eat, drink, or use drugs when stressed; I write.

 - We can opt to be happy or miserable and unhappy

-- We can choose to accept hard times or in what way we react to hard times in our life, with positivity for a positive outcome.
+- We can accept hard times or in what way we react to hard times in our life, with positivity for a positive outcome.

-- We can choose to make our own choices and accept responsibility for our actions or blame others for our lacking accountability failures.
+- We can make our own choices and accept responsibility for our actions or blame others for our lacking accountability failures.

-- We can decide to be a victor or take on the role of an injured victim.
+- We can be a victor or take on the role of an injured victim.

-Remember the responsibility is yours as to what choices you are making in your life.
+Remember the responsibility is yours what choices you are making in your life.
 Choose wisely because they are the ones that result in positive consequences.

 © 2015 Pam Morris